rca/conversion/README.md

 False
 ```

-When the function does not find the string can be converted, it will return the
+When the function does not find the string can be converted, ValueError is
-value unmodified:
+raised:

 ```
 >>> convert_bool('yup')
-'yup'
+ValueError: invalid truth value 'yup'
 ```